virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 <center>![new-error](/img/new-error.png)</center>

+- `success` - *successfull* result window.
 When the action is executed with the expected result code, the *success* window is displayed.

 <center>![success](/img/successResponse.jpg)</center>

+A **success** type has an optional parameter `email` - custom email can be sent after successful JPS installation.

 The *info*, *error* and *warning* pop-up windows emerge as a result of failed installation.
 The manifest installation is finished immediately, if any action returns the negative result code or code predefined in the *responses* block.
 Thus, the installation process is marked by the red cross like in the picture below.

 <center>![success](/img/redCross.jpg)</center>

-The basic custom response message can be returned in one string via the *return* or *script* action as follows.
+The basic custom response message can be returned in one string via the **return** or **script** action as follows.

 ```json
 {